How is Zeffy free?

 Here are a few best practices to consider when using Facebook for fundraising:

-10. How to leverage X (formerly Twitter)
+10. How to use X (formerly Twitter)

 You can use X (formerly Twitter) to reach out to influencers your local audience follows.
 Tweet at them with details about your event, highlighting how it aligns with their interests or previous charitable work.